qiq15001/Webpage/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Genentech, A Member of Roche
+- name: Genentech, A Member of the Roche Group
   url: ""

 # Short bio (displayed in user profile at end of posts)